Scott M. Kyrouac

 McCullough v.
 Archbold, 605 N.E.2d 175 (Ind.
 1993); Warner v.
 City of Terre Haute, Ind., 30 F.Supp 2d 1107 (S.D.
 Ind.1998); Harbour v.
 Arelco, Inc., 678 N.E.2d 381 (Ind.
 1999); Shelton v.
 Wick, 715 N.E.2d 890 (1999); trans. denial 736 N.E.2d 219 (2000); City of Terre Haute v.
 Simpson, 746 N.E.2d 359, 367 (Ind.Ct.App.
 2001), trans. denied; Laidlaw v.
 Fluor Corp., 2:15-CV-00227 (N.D.
 Ind.
 2017).

 Scott M. Kyrouac graduated from Indiana University School of Law -Bloomington.
 Scott blends his legal knowledge with the business judgment he gained at the University of Illinois, College of Commerce, where he graduated with “High Honors” with a B.S. in Business Administration.
 Scott’s practice includes alternative dispute resolution, commercial litigation, employment law, health law, personal injury, insurance defense, medical malpractice, products liability, asbestos litigation, toxic torts, trucking and transportation.
 Scott is also available for criminal and family law matters.
 Scott has served as primary counsel and as local counsel in hundreds of complex litigated matters in both State and Federal Courts.
-While Scott has extensive experience in trying bench and jury trials, he sees true benefit in helping others resolve disputes as a registered civil and domestic mediator.
+While Scott has extensive experience in trying bench and jury trials, he sees true benefit in helping others resolve disputes as a registered Civil and Domestic Mediator.

-Scott has authored numerous articles for legal professionals on topics including Mediation, Medical Malpractice, Traumatic Brain Injury, Crashworthiness, The Art of Being Local Counsel, Spoliation of Evidence, Civility and Evidence.
+Scott has authored numerous articles for legal professionals and taught continuing education on topics including Mediation, Medical Malpractice, Traumatic Brain Injury, Crashworthiness, The Art of Being Local Counsel, Spoliation of Evidence, Civility and Evidence.
 Articles of notoriety include “Bad Faith Litigation” published by Indiana Continuing Legal Education in 2003, and “Medical Malpractice” and “Ethics” both published by National Business Institute in 2009.
 A law journal article authored by Scott, “Indiana Law Concerning Statute of Repose, Comparative Fault (Apportionment/Nonparty Defense) and Punitive Damages As It May Apply to Asbestos Claims” was published in the Indiana Civil Litigation Review in 2009.
 Scott has chaired numerous Continuing Legal Education Seminars including “Implications of Stanley v.
 Walker – The New Collateral Source Rule” and “Expert Testimony.”
 Scott regularly authors, lectures and teaches on attorneys concerning contemporary legal and evidence issues for NBI, DTCI, DRI and Thompson Reuters.

 Scott was born in Kankakee, but grew up in the Chicago Area where he won the Naperville Red & White Award for outstanding leadership both on and off the athletic field in 1977.
 Since moving to Terre Haute in 1985, Scott calls Indiana home, staying active by coaching baseball, basketball, and soccer.
-He is active in St. Joseph University Parish, Miss Softball America, Muscular Dystrophy Association, Terre Haute South Rotary Club, Riley Baseball, Vigo County Youth Soccer League, and Boys and Girls Club and the Indiana University’s Moot Court Competition.
+He is active in St. Joseph University Parish, Miss Softball America, Muscular Dystrophy Association, Terre Haute South Rotary Club, Riley Baseball, Vigo County Youth Soccer Association, Terre Haute Boys and Girls Club and the Indiana University’s Moot Court Competition.

-Scott chaired the Indiana University School of Law-Bloomington (Maurer School of Law) 25th Class Reunion.
+Scott chaired Indiana University School of Law-Bloomington (Maurer School of Law) 25th Class Reunion.
 While Scott is dedicated to his profession, he makes it a priority to spend quality time with his children.
-Scott shares his view of contemporary topics such as “The Advantages and Disadvantages of Mediation“ at http://smkyrouac.blogspot.com/
+Scott shares his view of contemporary topics such as “The Advantages and Disadvantages of Mediation“ at https://smkyrouac.blogspot.com/

 Wilkinson, Goeller, Modesitt, Wilkinson & Drummy regularly serves clients in Allen, Benton, Clay, Clinton, Davies, Dubois, Fountain, Gibson, Greene, Hamilton, Hendricks, Knox, Lawrence, Lake, Marion, Martin, Monroe, Montgomery, Newton, Owen, Parke, Pike, Posey, Putnam, Spencer, Sullivan, Tippecanoe, Vermillion, Vanderburgh, Vigo, Warren, Warrick and White counties in Indiana as well as in central and eastern Illinois.